 MEETING DATE: August 2, 2017, 5:07 PM, The Winter Sports School, Conference Room

-IN ATTENDANCE: Tim Gaylord, Abi Wright Grissom (via conference call), Bud Canaday, Mary Carlson, Emily Cook, Phil Blake, Tess Miner-Farra, Marlies Burns, and Steve Findley
+IN ATTENDANCE: Trustees: Phil Blake , Bud Canaday, Mary Carlson, Emily Cook, Tim Gaylord, Abi Wright Grissom (via conference call), Non Trustees: Tess Miner-Farra (HOS), Marlies Burns, and Steve Findley

-Welcome and Introductions: In addition to BOT members and the HOS, Tess-Miner Farra, in attendance were Marlies Burns, a consultant from EdXponential and Steve Findley, an accounting consultant from Red Apple Financial.
+Welcome and Introductions: In addition to Board of Trustees (BOT) members and the Head of School (HOS), Tess-Miner Farra, in attendance were Marlies Burns, a consultant from EdXponential and Steve Findley, an accounting consultant from Red Apple Financial.

-Motion: Approval of minutes from the June 6th, 2017 BOT meeting (Bud/Emily passed unanimously)
+Motion: Approval of minutes from the June 6th, 2017 BOT meeting (Motion: Bud; Second: Emily.
+Motion passed unanimously.)

-Motion: Approval of the minutes from the 2017 Annual BOT Meeting held on June 6th, 2017 (Bud/Emily passed unanimously)
+Motion: Approval of the minutes from the 2017 Annual BOT Meeting held on June 6th, 2017 (Motion: Bud; Second: Emily.
+Motion passed unanimously.)

-Board Chair update (Tim): Tim thanked Tess for her good work in the transition as the WSS new Head of School.
+Board Chair update (Tim): Tim thanked Tess for her good work in the transition as the Winter Sports School (WSS) new HOS.
 Tim read a letter from Brandon Hunt, expressing his desire to step off the Board, as his 3 year term has expired.

-Update from EdXponential (Marlies): Marlies stated that she has developed a survey for teachers and instructional staff to rate the school’s instructional effectiveness.
+Update from EdXponential (Marlies): Marlies stated that edXponential developed a survey for teachers and instructional staff to rate the school’s instructional effectiveness.
 The survey will be sent out via email on Aug.
 3, 2017.
 Marlies suggested that the BOT have charter school board training beginning at the next board meeting on October 11.
 At that meeting, the BOT will create a list and prioritize the topics for training at future meetings.
 Marlies suggested allotting about 45 minutes extra for this training at the end of the board meetings.
-Finally, Marlies reminded the board that the AdvancedEd accreditation was done in 2015 and is good for 5 years.
+Finally, Marlies reminded the board that the AdvancEd accreditation was done in 2015 and is good for 5 years.
 Dave Kaufman, former WSS HOS, submitted the 2 year update last month.

 Head of School update (Tess): Tess indicated that she sent out a survey on Aug.
 1, 2017 to parents to rate their priorities for the school.
 She will email the same survey out to the BOT for their review.
 Tess indicated that her immediate goals are to create consistency in policies and procedures at the WSS, to promote professionalism among the staff (providing feedback and expectations along with looking at salaries and benefits that are commensurate with teaching professionals), to develop a Professional Growth Plan for teachers, and to rework the employee agreements.
 Tess informed the BOT that as part of the NUES consortium, the WSS has contracted with EdGenuity for a license for their online classes.
 Finally, Tess is working on the administrative structure; she has hired Scott Hendrickson as the new Student Services Coordinator, she has hired Red Apple Financial to provide accounting and financial reporting services, and she is interviewing for the position of Office Manager.